 - Thuluth: Known for its large, elongated letters and sweeping curves, Thuluth is traditionally used in calligraphy, especially in religious texts and architectural inscriptions.

 - Kufi: Kufi fonts have a more geometric and structured look.
-They are often used for titles, branding, and other modern design projects where a bold, clean aesthetic is desired.
+They are often used for titles, branding, and other mode design projects where a bold, clean aesthetic is desired.

-Stylistic Variations:rnArabic fonts can vary in style depending on the purpose of the design.
-Some fonts are designed to evoke traditional aesthetics and cultural richness, while others offer a more modern, minimalist appearance.
+Stylistic Variations:Arabic fonts can vary in style depending on the purpose of the design.
+Some fonts are designed to evoke traditional aesthetics and cultural richness, while others offer a more mode, minimalist appearance.
 The choice of font style greatly influences the tone and message of the text, making it an essential tool for designers.

-Custom Fonts for Specialized Use:rnMany Arabic fonts are custom-designed for specific use cases, such as television broadcasts, sports logos, and mobile apps.
-For example, the Arabic Naskh Simplified font is often used in newspapers, while Arabic Kufic is commonly used for modern branding and logo design.
+Custom Fonts for Specialized Use:Many Arabic fonts are custom-designed for specific use cases, such as television broadcasts, sports logos, and mobile apps.
+For example, the Arabic Naskh Simplified font is often used in newspapers, while Arabic Kufic is commonly used for mode branding and logo design.

 Common Uses of Arabic Fonts